Label Attention Network for Temporal Sets Prediction: You Were Looking at a Wrong Self-Attention: Related Work

 \section{Related Work}

-The multi-label classification problem statement emerges in many diverse domains, e.g., text categorization or image tagging, all of which entail their own peculiarities and challenges.
+Temporal sets prediction resembles a multi-label problem.
+The multi-label classification problem statement emerges in many diverse domains, e.g., text categorization or image tagging, all of which entail their peculiarities and challenges.
 The review~\cite{zhang2013review} explores foundations in multi-label learning, discussing the well-established methods as well as the most recent approaches.
-Emerging trends are covered in a more recent review~\cite{liu2021emerging}.
+Emerging trends are covered in a review~\cite{liu2021emerging}.

-Firstly, we examine loss functions tailored for the multi-label setting and into some methods for composing label set prediction.
+We have identified several of the most relevant parts when studying this area.
+These sections describe significant features and approaches in the most detailed way.
+Firstly, we examine loss functions tailored for the multi-label setting and some methods for composing label set prediction.
 Secondly, we overview the usage of RNNs in the multi-label classification task.
-Thirdly, we review how to capture the label dependencies.
-Then, we discuss an association with a sequential recommendation problem.
-Lastly, we summarise the literature analysis and present the identified research gap.
+Thirdly, we review how to capture label dependencies.
+Then, we discuss an association with a sequential recommendation problem and next basket recommendation.

-\paragraph{\textbf{Loss functions and ways for label set composition in multi-label problem.}} The paper~\cite{menon2019multilabel} studies the theoretical background for main approaches to the reduction of multi-label classification problem to a series of binary or multi-class problems.
-In particular, they show that considered reductions implicitly optimize for either Precision@k or Recall@k.
+\paragraph{\textbf{Loss functions and ways for label set composition in multi-label problem.}} The paper~\cite{menon2019multilabel} studies the theoretical background for main approaches to reducing a multi-label classification problem to a series of binary or multi-class problems.
+In particular, they show that considered reductions are implicitly optimized for either Precision@k or Recall@k.
 The choice of the correct reduction should be based on the ultimate performance measure of interest.
-In \cite{Li_2017_CVPR}, the authors propose an improved loss function for pairwise ranking in multi-label image classification task that is easier to optimize.
-Also, they discuss an approach based on the estimation of the optimal confidence thresholds for the label decision part of the model that determines which labels to include in the final prediction.
+In \cite{Li_2017_CVPR}, the authors propose an improved loss function for pairwise ranking in a multi-label image classification task that is easier to optimize.
+Also, they discuss an approach based on the estimating of the optimal confidence thresholds for the label decision part of the model that determines which labels to include in the final prediction.
 The task of multi-label text classification is the topic of \cite{du2019ml}.
 The authors construct an end-to-end deep learning framework called ML-Net.
-ML-Net consists of two parts: a label prediction network and a label count prediction network.
+ML-Net consists of a label prediction network and a label count prediction network.
 In order to get the final set of labels, confidence scores generated from the label prediction network are ranked, and then the top $K_{top}$ labels are predicted.
 A separate label count network predicts $K_{top}$.